ravecrocker/LoE-PrivateServer/README.md

 You don't need any of those commands to play, but they might be usefull. setPeer is used to select a client.
 Most commands will only act on the selected client.
 For example if you're stuck, do setPeer with your IP and port, then do for example "load PonyVille".
+- stop : Stops the server and exit.
 - clear : Clears the server's log.
 - listPeers : Give the list of all the clients (= other players) connected
 - setPeer : If there's only 1 client, select him for the other commands.
 If there's more than 1, use "setPeer IP port".